 Organisations with seasonal needs profit as well: hotels can increase bandwidth during holiday seasons; universities can ensure students have high-speed internet access during the school term.

 At the same time, companies can learn a great deal about their network needs.
-We provide enterprise customers with full visibility over their company’s internet utilisation, both fixed and mobile.
+Maxis provide enterprise customers with an enterprise digital solution that offers full visibility over their company’s internet utilisation, both fixed and mobile.
 An intuitive dashboard allows customers to check daily, weekly, monthly, and yearly utilisation within any range of dates they determine.

 All this is made possible with the support of a programmable network.
 But not any programmable network.